usernane/AJAXRequestJs/README.md

     //A set of callbacks.
 The enabled ones executed when there is no interned connection. onDisconnected:[],

     //A set of callbacks.
-The enabled ones executed when the request is finished without looking at the status of the response. afterAjax:[],
+The enabled ones executed when the request is finished without
+    //looking at the status of the response. afterAjax:[],
 }
 ```